What Is a History and Archeology Moment?

-These are just some sites and activities near the main touristic route of Iran (or accessible in our essential tours of Iran).
+These are just some sites and activities near the main touristic route of Iran (or accessible in our essential Iran tours).
 But, there are a lot more sites that can be replaced as you wish.

-- Kandovan Rocky Village: In the UNESCO WHS Kandovan, the cave-houses hollowed out in the rocks.
+- Kandovan Rocky Village: In the UNESCO WHS Kandovan, the cave houses are hollowed out in the rocks.
 The village dates back to 3000 years ago.
 You can stay both at a local house or a modern hotel that is built like the ancient houses of the village.

-- National Museum of Iran in Tehran: Here, you can see the rich heritage of Iran history from about 8000 years ago to the 20th Century.
+- National Museum of Iran in Tehran: Here, you can see the rich heritage of Iran’s history from about 8000 years ago to the 20th Century.
 The items are displayed in chronological order.
-Besides, the museum building itself is designed based on Taq Kasra historical palace that is now a ruin.
+Besides, the museum building itself is designed based on Taq-e Kasra historical palace which is now a ruin.

 - Iron Age Museum in Tabriz: It was an ancient cemetery with 5000-year skeletons.
 Besides, the buried skeletons under glass boxes, you may also see their daily life wares from the bronze age.